-However, before taking the plunge, there are a few important factors to consider:
+However, before taking the plunge and buying your first investment property, there are a few important factors to consider:

 Financial advisors will have a strong and up to date working knowledge of the housing market.
-Always choose one who is honest, friendly, and can offer you FREE and independent advice.
+Always choose one who is honest, friendly, and who ideally can offer you FREE and independent advice.

-Simon and the team at Jacob’s Ladder Property Consultancy Ltd have been working in the property business for over 7 years, and within that time we’ve gained considerable experience working with amateur and experienced investors alike.
+The property team at Jacob’s Ladder, led by Simon Holland have been working in the North West property business for over 12 years, and within that time they’ve gained considerable experience working with amateur and experienced property investors alike.

 Consider your Financial Position

-It is certainly true that the mortgage market has improved enough to allow buy-to-let mortgages back as a workable option for many, there are of course a number of stipulations as to their availability.
+It is certainly true that the mortgage market has improved enough to allow buy to let mortgages back as a workable option for many, but there are of course a number of stipulations as to their availability.

-If you have enough free cash to avoid requiring a mortgage, caution should still be exercised, especially if the property needs any repair works or money spending on it to make it suitable for future tenants.
-Being a cash buyer in a purchase often puts you in a stronger position to negotiate, so consider all your options before committing.
+If you have enough free cash to avoid requiring a mortgage, caution should still be exercised, especially if the property needs any repairs, renovation works, or money spending on it to make it suitable for future tenants.
+Being a cash buyer in a purchase often puts you in a stronger position to negotiate, so be sure to consider all your options before committing.

 The Practical Elements

-With this in mind, consider the properties cosmetic or ‘kerb’ appeal, internally and externally.
-Review the heating system, and assess the general condition of the property honestly.
+With this in mind, consider the property’s cosmetic or kerb appeal, internally and externally.
+Review the age and performance of any heating system, the age, appearance and performance of the roof, the guttering, the drains and make an honest, detailed assessment of the general condition of the property.

-A well maintained property, in the right location, will attract the right kind of tenants who will take a long term view and stay in the property for many years to come.
+A well maintained property, in the right location, will attract the right kind of tenants who will take a longer term view, and hopefully stay in the property and call it their home, for many years to come.